-Income statement of a company shows how much it earned or lost during the financial year by reporting total revenues and expenses for a period, generally a quarter or year.
-The bottom line is net profit or net loss for the period.
+Income statement of a company shows how much it earned or lost during the financial year by reporting total revenues and expenses for the period, generally a quarter or year.
+It basically summarises the earnings generated by a company during a particular period of time.
+The bottom line of the income statement is net profit or net loss for the period.

 Net profit or loss = Total Revenues and gains – Total Expenses and losses

 To find out net profit, first you have to list revenues, second list the expenses.
 Now subtract total expenses from total revenues to get net profit/loss.
 If the resulting figure is positive, it means your company earned profit.
-A negative number indicates that the company has earned loss, expenses exceeded revenues.
+A negative number indicates that the company has earned loss, expenses exceed revenues.

 Net profit after paying dividend is transferred to retained earnings.